amyrhoda/deep-thoughts/_posts/2020-10-22-other-places.md

 ---
 layout: post
-title: You're up and running!
+title: The Lure of Other Places
-published: false
+published: true
 ---

 # The Lure of Elsewhere